-Chattanooga bus crash: Driver back in court
+Bus crash driver was 20 mph over limit, investigator says

 Some of those taken to the hospital were too young to know their last names and could only identify their mothers as "Mama."

-Who was driving?
+Who was Johnthony Walker??

-Walker's mother, Gwenevere Cook, told CNN Walker was a respected man and the father of a 3-year-old son.
+Walker's mother, Gwenevere Cook, told CNN her son was a respected man and the father of a 3-year-old son.

 "He is a marvelous son.
 For two years he worked two jobs.
 He's never been in trouble before," Cook said.